SUBstylee/javascriptProjects/README.md

 - [Project 14: Spock Rock Game](./0014spockRockGame/index.html)

   A Rock Paper Scissors Lizard Spock game.
 Player vs Computer, with score tracker and reset button.
 Score is saved in local storage until reset.
+Also uses Confetti.js for win animation.

   ### More projects will be added soon